One suspect hit in officer-involved shooting at Brooklyn Park Walmart

 It is possible that dash camera, body camera, and store security surveillance will be accessible for the incident, but it is currently unclear what will be available, Enevoldsen said.

 The Minnesota Bureau of Criminal Apprehension will be investigating the incident.
-Police prevented some of the approximately 500-600 staff and customers from leaving the store in an effort to identify witnesses, Enevoldsen said.
+Police prevent some of the approximately 500-600 staff and customers from leaving the store in an effort to identify witnesses, Enevoldsen said.

 Post a comment as